- ←

 Domino's Loaded Tots

-Read moreDomino’s oven-baked starter, which debuted in early 2023, reveals a great way to transform a boring bag of potato tots into a dish with pizzazz.
-The pizza chain’s new Loaded Tots are built with a delicious pile of crispy potato tots, topped with cheese, a secret sauce, and other good stuff that I probably should have been stacking on potato tots years ago.
+Read moreThis oven-baked starter from Domino’s, which debuted in early 2023, reveals a great way to transform a boring bag of potato tots into a dish with pizzazz.
+The pizza chain’s Loaded Tots are built with a delicious pile of crispy potato tots topped with cheese, a secret sauce, and other good stuff that I probably should have been stacking on potato tots years ago.

-For my Domino’s Loaded Tots recipe, I picked the two bestsellers of the three versions offered at Domino’s for you to clone: Philly Cheesesteak and Cheddar Bacon.
+For my hack, I picked the two best sellers of the three versions offered at Domino’s: Philly Cheesesteak and Cheddar Bacon.
 The Philly Cheesesteak version includes onion, green pepper, steak, and Alfredo sauce, and the Bacon Cheddar is topped with crispy crumbled bacon and garlic Parmesan sauce.
 Which one will you be making?

-Once you decide, simply arrange a couple of dozen cooked tots on a baking sheet and smother them with the mozzarella/cheddar cheese blend, a few toppings, and the secret sauce hack, then bake for just 8 minutes until it’s melty and magnificent.
+Once you’ve decided, arrange a couple of dozen cooked tots on a baking sheet and generously cover them with the mozzarella and cheddar cheese blend, a few toppings, and the secret sauce hack.
+Then, bake for just 8 minutes until it’s all melty and magnificent.

 Find more of my Domino's copycat recipes here.